Jordi Cruyff - Proud of Johan's lasting football legacy

 “He always had a mentality of always winning, even to extreme risk, a lot of things you see at Man City today such as the goalkeeper making a one-two in the box these are things that he pushed for and loved that.”

 Added Cruyff, 45 who played for the likes of Barcelona, Manchester United and Alaves during his own playing career.
-Having passed away just three years ago, Jordi admits great pride in the likes of Pep Guardiola talking about the impact of his father on his own management style.
+Having passed away just three years ago, Jordi admits great pride in some of the worlds greatest managers particularly Pep Guardiola talking about the impact of his father on his own management style.

 “To have now coaches that talk very highly of my father like Guardiola does when they have good moments as a son it gives you a special feeling.”